junxit/us-congress-bills-115/metadata.md

 - 2018-08-28 — Placed on the Union Calendar, Calendar No. 705.
 - 2018-08-28 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-909.
 - 2018-08-28 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-909.
+- 2018-09-04 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-09-04 — Considered as unfinished business. (consideration: CR S7806)
+- 2018-09-04 — Considered under suspension of the rules. (consideration: CR S7786-7789)
+- 2018-09-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6439.
+- 2018-09-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-04 — Mr. McCaul moved to suspend the rules and pass the bill.
+- 2018-09-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 272 - 119 (Roll no. 381). (text: CR H7786-7787)
+- 2018-09-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 272 - 119 (Roll no. 381).(text: CR H7786-7787)